EMF Dallas Houston Austin San Antonio Fort Worth: REVISED APRIL 2022 (3+ YEARS LATER after Initial Announcement in Jan 2019)

 In the beginning nearly 20 years ago, I charged around $150 – $220 depending on the size of the home as a larger home takes longer to do a survey on.
-I found that the “pain point” or limit that most homeowners were willing to pay was around $200 + and above that point the “decline” status started to sharply increase.
+I found that the “pain point” or limit that most homeowners were willing to pay was around $200 + and above that point the “decline quote” status started to sharply increase.
 The exception was doing EMF surveys in distant cities which had no EMF consultants to speak of in which case I would try to “bundle” several clients at once in order to give them a discount.
 Then it was more like $350 + depending on the logistics.
-I remember one weekend in Houston where I did 7 jobs and 3 of them were back to back on time but with no rest in-between which is VERY challenging because you want to answer the homeowner’s questions without rushing them and at the same time make your other appointments on time.
+I remember one weekend in Houston where I did 7 jobs and 3 of them were back to back on time but with no rest in-between which is VERY challenging because you want to answer the homeowner’s questions without rushing them and still make your other appointments on time.

 But I am not an event planner and prefer to limit the logistics to no more than 2 jobs in a day.

-Now I understand there is a company in Houston that charges around $1000 for a residential and I am including this just to give you the range of what to expect which is to pay between $400 – $1000+ for a residential survey but what kind of answers you get from that, I can’t say with any confidence as I have never hired or worked with these companies.
+Now I understand there is a company in Houston that charges around $1000 for a residential and I am including this just to give you the range of what to expect which is to pay for a residential survey.
+But what kind of answers you get from that, I can’t say with any confidence as I have never hired or worked with these companies.
 Again, I am a bit put out by some of the relative newcomers (less than 5 years in business) because I have done thousands of surveys, have a degree in Electrical Engineering, and have a strong background in biomedical / bioelectromagnetics and I never charged that kind of rate except for the largest houses (upwards of 10,000 sq. feet) located in other cities.
 But this is capitalism, it’s a free market, and they can run their business how they see fit without my approval.

 Q2.
 EMF / EMFs: should I worry about them?